12 Best Dog-Friendly Beaches in New Jersey

 2. Fisherman's Cove Conservation Area (On Leash)

-Fisherman’s Cove Conservation Area boasts 55 acres of undeveloped beauty on the Manasquan Inlet in Ocean City.
-While the conservation area loves animals, it also wants to protect the local wildlife, so only leashed dogs are allowed.
+Fisherman's Cove Conservation Area boasts 55 acres of undeveloped beauty on the Manasquan Inlet in Ocean City.
+While the conservation area loves animals, it also wants to protect the local wildlife, so only leashed dogs are allowed at this top dog-friendly beach in New Jersey.

 The eastern portion of the area is dog-friendly, allowing pups to traipse through the golden (and somewhat rocky and shell-riddled) sand, splash in the waves, trot along the nature trails, and socialize with other canines.
 The water is shallow, and the view is lovely, especially during sunset.